jumoc/AirBnB_clone/README.md

 The AirBnB console is a CLI that allows you to manipulate (create, update, delete and store) elements through JSON.
 By doing this we're creating an interface to communicate to the DataBase (Which is a file that gets manipulated).

+#list of files

+Basemodel.py -> default template for class elements creation filestorage.py -> Responsible to ocmmunicate json with new classes or modified ones

-# list of elements available
+# List of elements available

 	* Amenity
 	* City